derekthecool/PloverStenoDictionaries/plover/neovim/neovim_core_commands.md

 #TP*UBGS         : FUNCTION{^}
 #PR*EUPBT        : PRINT{^}
 #PR*EUPBTS       : ERRORPRINT{^}
-KHR*U            : INCLUDE{^} # Most languages have some kind of include such as #include, using, open, import etc.
+KHR*U: INCLUDE{^} # Most languages have some kind of include such as #include, using, open, import etc.
 #KHR*U           : INCLUDE{^} # Most languages have some kind of include such as #include, using, open, import etc.
 #TK*PB           : DEFINE{^}
 #TPO*RPLT        : FRMAT{^} # FORMAT conflicts with FOR